christophergandrud/DataCombine/README.md

 - `DropNA`: a function that drops rows from a data frame when they have missing (NA) values on a given variable(s).

 - `slide`: a function for creating lag and lead variables, including for time-series cross-sectional data.
+The slid variable are added to the original data frame.

+- `shift`: a function for creating lag and lead variables, including for time-series cross-sectional data.
+The shifted variable is returned to a new vector.

 ---

 ## Updates

-I will continue to add to the package as I build data sets and run across other pesky tasks I do repeatedly that would be simpler if they were turned into a function.
+I will continue to add to the package as I build data sets and run across other pesky tasks I do repeatedly that would be simpler if they were a function.

 ---